Which songs did The Beatles play at their famous "rooftop" concert?

-It’s one of the most iconic scenes in the story of The Beatles - but what made the Fab Four take to a London rooftop 50 years ago?
+It’s one of the most iconic scenes in the story of The Beatles - but what made the Fab Four take to a London rooftop in the winter of 1969?

 On 30 January 1969, The Beatles played their last ever gig.
 It wasn’t a paid show and a lot of people that witnessed the event weren’t even aware at the time that they were listening to The Beatles.
 They couldn’t see the four famous faces - John Lennon, Paul McCartney, George Harrison and Ringo Starr - and the songs they were hearing were unfamiliar and played very loudly and from a distance.

 It’s such an iconic moment in the Fab Four’s story - the band stop the traffic with rock ’n’ roll - that it’s been copied, parodied and referenced countless times in the last 50 years.
-Now, as film-maker Peter Jackson announces that he's going to be working on a new documentary about the sessions that led to this event, we ask: why did it happen in the first place?
+The event forms the climax to Peter Jackson's documentary Get Back, which is available to watch on Disney+.

 The Beatles stop touring

-The Beatles officially ended touring in 1966.
-The quartet had worked constantly since Beatlemania broke in the summer of 1963, they’d toured the world, released several albums, a number of singles and made two feature films.
+The Beatles officially stopped touring in 1966.
+The quartet had worked constantly since Beatlemania broke in the summer of 1963 - they'd travelled the world, released seven albums, had 11 UK No 1 hit singles and made two feature films.
 They were exhausted.
 Controversial tours of the Philippines and the US in 1966 had seen the band come into actual physical danger and their sub-30 minute sets were full of old material and couldn’t be heard over the screaming fans anyway.

 So, on 29 August 1966, The Beatles performed what they considered to be their last ever live show at San Francisco’s Candlestick Park.
 Even though the show wasn’t announced as their final date, it was the end of the era.
 With no further activity on the horizon, people though The Beatles had split up.